-Take into account that the islands are part of a conservation and managment program, so visitors are recommended the following:
+Take into account that the islands are part of a conservation and management program, so visitors are recommended the following:

-Don't making loud noises and help avoid disrupting the natural behaviour of the island's creatures.
+- Don't make loud noises and help avoid disrupting the natural behavior of the island's creatures.

-No bonfires or open fires on the island, if you smoke, take the cigarrette buds with you, as well as any garbage.
+- No bonfires or open fires on the island, if you smoke, take the cigarette buds with you, as well as any garbage.

 We have a short list of highly praised tour providers here.